I am using Travis to run CI tests for our electrum packages.

 I finally solved my problem by renaming bin.js

-to electrum-require-components
+to electrum-require-components.

 So, did I trip on some weird behaviour

-?
+in npm?
 Probably, but this no longer matters, since I have a functional

 CI again, and a lot of real work to do.